 "This book has a great Christian allegory.
 If you like C.S.
 Lewis, this book is for you."~Amazon reviewer

 WILLIS: When I was a child, I would peek through the gaps of books on the shelves of my local library and pretend that I could see the “worlds” of books there beyond them.
 I even went so far as to picture the characters of the books, miniature-sized, walking along the edges of the bookshelves, emerging from the pages.
 I think that was the true beginning of my inspiration for The Word Changers, although over the years, and especially after I began writing it, it evolved into something deeper and more meaningful.

 CIR: What themes do you address in this book?

 WILLIS: The Word Changers is a Christian allegory, similar (in that particular way) to the Chronicles of Narnia.
 In my book, the Author of the book that Posy falls into wants his characters to trust in the story he has written for them, instead of trying to take control of it themselves, which only ever leads to ruin.
 There are strong themes of forgiveness in this book, as Posy struggles to understand the difficulties of her broken home, and navigate her way through a fairy tale that is crueler than she ever could have imagined.

 CIR: What do you hope readers will take away from The Word Changers?

 WILLIS: I love to read fantasy myself.
 But what I always look for in my absolute favorite books is a deeper meaning that I can carry with me long after I close the book.
 I hope that The Word Changers is a tale like that – one with not only an entertaining story, but with a lasting message that can be taken to heart.
 I would like readers to see hope and forgiveness in their own lives as they read about it in Posy’s.
 And I hope that, even in a small part, The Word Changers will give them a bit more courage to search for their own stories, the ones they were created for.

-Learn more about P. S. Bartlett and her writing at her author website.
+Learn more about Ashlee Willis and her writing on her website.